brunorrboaretto/Laser_Spike_Timing_Analysis_Repository/README.md

 \[Insert citation for your paper here\]

 Thank you for your interest in our research!
 We hope this repository serves as a valuable resource for spike timing analysis in chaotic lasers.

----

-Feel free to adjust the content according to your preferences and include any additional sections or information you find necessary.